Yohann76/Solotext/docs/dev/roadmap.md

 ## V1.2 Functionnal +
 - Add post api in back (for register new email from newletter form in footer)(new table with email + activate/desactive boolean)

+Multy-provider(Later):
+- Study input/output perplexity service for have same parameter in different provider
+- Create Second service with APIFY, or google content search..

 - Add github action (test + prettier?)
 - Add backup DB (container export)
 - Add red banner on top website (only on application) for display message..